FoofooTheGuy/VidInjector9000/VidInjector9002-CLI/README.md

 <details>
 <summary>-set_smdh | -ss</summary>

 Similar to -sp, this reads the titles from an SMDH and sets them to short name, long name, and publisher in the output .vi9p file.
-Useful for when first using an SMDH for the icon (Do -pp to see a list of possible numbers) (Output file can be the same as input file)
+Useful for when first using an SMDH for the icon (Output file can be the same as input file)

 Usage: